muratk5n/thirdwave/en/README.md

 and sent them to Donbas which created an opening for UKR to exploit.
 That shortage is now being fixed with partial mobilisation.

-In the end IMO RU will take what they were aiming for, no matter what...
-The only question is how many people die in between now and then.
-Sad.

 ---

-Annexation referandum (whose outcome will surprise noone) and 300 K RU mobilisation.. why is that surprising?
+Annexation referandum (whose outcome will surprise noone I'm sure) and 300 K RU mobilisation.. why is that surprising?
 Ukraine is an existential issue for Russia.

 ---